 Step 1 to ensure your skin is clear, and to reduce the likeliness of blemishes, you need to remove all grit, dirt, and old makeup from your skin.

-TIP – If you want to follow the Korean Skincare Routine (and if you wear heavy makeup, especially) try doing your pre-cleanse by removing makeup with oil.
+TIP – If you want to follow a complete 10-steps Korean Skincare Routine (and if you wear heavy makeup, especially) try doing your pre-cleanse by removing makeup with oil.
 Simply gently rub a few droplets of facial oil against your face in a circular motion for about a minute.

 Wash it off with warm water and you’re done with the first step of cleansing.

 I am IN LOVE with this Kiehls Midnight Recovery facial oil.
 It smells amaaazing (like lavender, and who doesn’t love lavender smell, especially at night?).

 Next, you want to remove the excess oil by cleansing your skin with foam soap and water.
 Cleansing with foam soap as a second step ensures eliminating any leftover makeup debris or oil that your first cleanse didn’t get.